My Health Partner Logo

 DIASTOLIC blood pressure (mm Hg):

-The lowest level of blood pressure, when your heart is relaxed before it contracts again.
+The lowest level of blood pressure, when your heart is relaxed before it contracts.

 systolic and diastolic blood pressure